Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

         std::cout << x << "\n";
     }

-You can observe that statements are executed from top to bottom and ``x``'s value is changed.
+You can observe that statements are executed from top to bottom and :cch:`x`'s value is changed.

 Initialization
 ##############